Remove Duplicate Detected Events From the HSM Postgres Database

 This document is meant to provide relief for systems encountering these issues until they are able to upgrade to a CSM release containing the fix.
 The steps outlined here are repeatable and the scripts can be rerun at any time should the database continue to grow too large.

-The steps in this document must be also be completed immediately prior to starting a CSM 1.6.0 upgrade.
+The steps in this document must be also be completed immediately prior to starting an upgrade from CSM 1.5 to CSM 1.6.

 Prerequisites